cne1x/sfcs/README.md

 1.  compact-hilbert:  Based on a "U"-shape path that recurses (while rotating, flipping), a Hilbert curve tends to have fewer, shorter discontinuities in the index-space than the z-order curve.
 The "compact" refers to the fact that not all dimensions need share the same precision.

+## "Wouldn't it be cool..."

+Here are some tasks that would be fun to incorporate:

+1. Move SFC index encoding and decoding into the GPU.
+Most of these computations are fairly simple bit-twiddling exercises.

+1. Expand the test suite and benchmarking.
+Tie this into the project documentation.

+1.  ... {insert your ideas here} ...

 ## Other resources